Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 Breast implants are not lifetime devices, and their lifespan can vary depending on factors such as the implant type and your body’s individual response.
 On average, most implants may need to be replaced after 10 years.
 Your surgeon will provide guidance on when and if implant replacement may be necessary.

 It is common to experience some temporary loss or alteration of nipple sensation following a breast augmentation.
 However, in most cases, sensation gradually returns over the course of the first year after surgery as the healing progresses.
-The extent of sensation recovery can vary from person to person and may depend on the surgical technique used.
+The extent of sensation recovery can vary from person to person and may depend on factors like smoking history, the surgical technique used and using nerve rehabilitation exercises at appropriate times during the healing process.

 While it may be possible to breastfeed after transgender breast augmentation, the probability may be decreased and may depend on a number of factors such as the method or the location of implant (placement).
 Additionally, there may be concerns regarding potential contamination of breast milk with exposure to silicone implants.